nwrenger/schiller-db/README.md

 Security:

-- Using a Key for Writing/Changing Permissions
+- Using a Key for Writing/Changing Data (POST, PUT, DELETE)
-- A Key for criminals
+- Using a Key for accessing Criminals
-- A Key for presence
+- Using a Key for accessing Presence
-- A Key for Users (in this case either the Key for criminals or presence)
+- Using a Key for accessing Users (in this case either the Key for Criminals or Presence)
 - the keys are not encrypted
 - logging every Successful Server call (excluding Swagger UI) to seperate file called 'log.txt'